Questions & Answers: Pending Employment-Based Form I-485 Inventory

 Q: What information do I need to have before using the pending Form I-485 inventory reports?

 A: You need to know your priority date and your preference category to use the pending Form I-485 inventory reports.
-For more information on priority dates and preference categories, see the “Visa Availability & Priority Dates” and “Green Card Eligibility” links to the right.
+For more information on priority dates and preference categories, see the “Visa Availability & Priority Dates” and “Green Card Eligibility” pages.